marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 3. Rinse 3x with RO water while shaking if available.
 If no RO is available, rinse individual adaptors in sample seawater from the niskin 3x immediately before sampling.

 Tube Sterilization Method (RO Available):
 1. Prepare a 10% bleach solution in one of the buckets (6-10 L total, depending on needs).
-Then grab two sterile buckets and fill one with RO water (6-10 L total, depending on needs).
+Then, grab two sterile buckets and fill one with RO water (6-10 L total, depending on needs).
 Leave the other sterile bucket for peristaltic tubing storage post-sterilization.
 2. Soak the peristaltic tubing in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the peristaltic tube.
-Best way to ensure the tube is filled is by rolling up the tube, and then making sure both openings are submerged.
+The best way to ensure the tube is filled is by rolling up the tube and then making sure both openings are submerged.
 Air bubbles should escape as the tube fills.
-5. Before transfering to the RO bucket, make sure to run bleach again through the tubing before transferring to RO.
+5. Before transferring to the RO bucket, make sure to run bleach again through the tubing before transferring to RO.
 6. Soak the peristaltic tubing in the bucket with RO for 15 min; make sure the bleach makes it into the inside of the tube.
-7. Before transfering sterile peristaltic tubing to sterile storage bucket, make sure to run RO water again through the tube.
+7. Before transferring sterile peristaltic tubing to a sterile storage bucket, make sure to run RO water again through the tube.

 Tube Sterilization Method (RO Not Available):
-1. Complete Step 1-2 from Tube Sterilization Method (RO Available), minus the bucket filled with RO water.
+1. Complete Steps 1-2 from Tube Sterilization Method (RO Available), minus the bucket filled with RO water.
 2. Soak the peristaltic tubing in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the tube.
-Best way to ensure the tube is filled is by rolling up the tube, and then making sure both openings are submerged.
+The best way to ensure the tube is filled is by rolling up the tube and then making sure both openings are submerged.
 Air bubbles should escape as the tube fills.
 3. Remove peristaltic tubing from bleach bucket and wipe down ends with kimwipe and 70% EtOH.
 Place in sterile storage bucket. **Shouldn't be done more than 24 hours in advance of sampling to avoid tube damage due to bleach residue**
 4. Once the CTD is on deck, with a sterilized Nalgene bottle, collect ~250 ml of Niskin sample seawater in addition to the 1 L Nalgene bottle sample.
 Before filtering through the sterivex, run the 250 ml of sample seawater through the peristaltic tubing to clean off residual bleach.
 Use tubing immediately.